ankush9812/Ankush_HomePage/README.md

 ## 🎯 Overview

-This is a professional homepage for Ankush Agarwal, PhD student at IIT Bombay, specializing in Machine Learning, Natural Language Processing, and Knowledge Graphs.
+This is a professional homepage for Ankush Agarwal, AI Researcher at Fujitsu Research India and Masters graduate from IIT Bombay, specializing in Machine Learning, Natural Language Processing, and Knowledge Graphs.
 The website features a modern design with smooth animations and interactive elements.

 ## ✨ Features